 James Lee

-My question is regarding [indiscernible] and congratulations, by the way, on your launch in June.
+My question is regarding Jidum and congratulations, by the way, on your launch in June.
 And at the same time, you guys also launched RT6.
 I'm just curious about maybe the positioning of Jidu and RT6.
 Can you guys talk about the customer segmentation strategy of the two autonomous driving vehicles?
-Just curious how much overlap in demand between the 2.
+Just curious, how much overlap in demand between the two?

 Robin Li